 At the outset, I will admit that what I know about SPARQL is that it vaguely resembles SQL and allows one to query RDF and plunge into the wonderful world of linked data.
 At our Summer School a few weeks back we had a great introduction to linked data by Owen Conlan and Alex O’Connor that had us playing with SPARQL through the snorql web interface to dbPedia.
 Fun and no surprise this same heads first example shows up in the first chapter.

 Chapter 2 does indeed delve into a more theoretical discussion of RDF, the semantic web and the glorious promise of linked data.
-The discussion is through and well presented and a superb introduction to basic principles extending into an advanced understanding.
-It provides clear and thorough presentation of necessary concepts and provides all the basis to understand why and to approach SPARQL.
+The discussion is thorough and well presented and a superb introduction to basic principles extending into an advanced understanding.
+It provides a clear and thorough presentation of necessary concepts and provides all the basics to understand why and to approach SPARQL.

-This volume is not intended for the faint hearted however.
-A casual user of wikipedia with no programming experience may find a challenge in appreciating data structure and architecture and the the rudiments of a SQL like query language.
-Those working with XML and XPATH and comfortable in a data architecture environment will be extremely well served by this volume as it comprehensively leads one through the why and wherefore of SPARQL and provides a through grounding in the vocabulary and practice of employing SPARQL to start to benefit from the growing world of Linked Data.
+This volume is not intended for the faint-hearted, however.
+A casual user of Wikipedia with no programming experience may find a challenge in appreciating data structure and architecture and the rudiments of a SQL like a query language.
+Those working with XML and XPath and comfortable in a data architecture environment will be extremely well served by this volume as it comprehensively leads one through the why and wherefore of SPARQL and provides a thorough grounding in the vocabulary and practice of employing SPARQL to start to benefit from the growing world of Linked Data.